 - Q&A articles are submitted by readers regarding anesthesia patient safety questions to knowledgeable experts or designated consultants to provide a response.
 The articles should be limited to 750 words.

 - Letters to the editor are welcome and should be limited to 500 words.
 Please include references when appropriate.

-- Dear SIRS is the “Safety Information Response System.”
-The purpose of this column is to allow expeditious communication of technology-related safety concerns raised by our readers, with input and response from manufacturers and industry representatives.
+- RAPID Response to questions from readers (formerly Dear SIRS) – the purpose of this column is to allow expeditious communication of technology-related safety concerns raised by our readers, with input and response from manufacturers and industry representatives.
 Dr. Jeffrey Feldman, current chair of the Committee on Technology, oversees the column and coordinates the readers’ inquiries and the response from industry.

 - Invited conference reports summarize clinically relevant anesthesia patient safety topics based on the respective conference discussion.
-Please limit the word count to less than 1000.
+Please limit the word count to fewer than a1000 words.

 Commercial products are not advertised or endorsed by the APSF Newsletter; however, upon exclusive consideration from the editors, articles about certain novel and important safety related technological advances may be published.
 The authors should have no commercial ties to, or financial interest in, the technology or commercial product.

 If accepted for publication, copyright for the accepted article is transferred to the APSF.
 Except for copyright, all other rights such as for patents, procedures, or processes are retained by the author.
 Permission to reproduce articles, figures, tables, or content from the APSF Newsletter must be obtained from the APSF.

 - Please be aware patient privacy regulations and avoid using patient name or personal identifiers.

 - Plagiarism (including self-plagiarism) is strictly prohibited